On Shalika models and p-adic L-Functions: Introduction

 of $R[G_n]$-modules with the following properties: Each $C_i$ is of the form

 with compact, open subgroups $K_{\left[i\right]}\subset G_n$ and $R[ZK_{\left[i\right]}]$-modules $L_i$, which are free $R$-modules of finite rank.
-We say that $V$ is \textit{homologically integral} if $V$ admits a lattice which is homologically of finite type. \end{Def} \begin{Rem} \begin{enumerate}[(i)] \item The significance of the notion of homological integrality will be made apparent in the proof of Proposition \ref{flat}. \item It is easy to see that the property of being homologically integral is preserved under twisting by finite order characters. \end{enumerate} \end{Rem} An irreducible locally $\Q_p$-rational representation of $G_n$ on an $E$-vector space is a tensor product $V=V_{\sm}\otimes V_{\al}$, where $V_{\sm}\in\mathfrak{C}^{\sm}_{E}(G_n)$ is irreducible and $V_{\al}$ is an irreducible $E$-rational representation of the algebraic group $\Res_{F/\Q_p}(\mathbb{GL}_{n,F})$.
+We say that $V$ is \textit{homologically integral} if $V$ admits a lattice which is homologically of finite type. \end{Def} \begin{Rem} \begin{enumerate}[(i)]\thmenumhspace \item The significance of the notion of homological integrality will be made apparent in the proof of Proposition \ref{flat}. \item It is easy to see that the property of being homologically integral is preserved under twisting by finite order characters. \end{enumerate} \end{Rem} An irreducible locally $\Q_p$-rational representation of $G_n$ on an $E$-vector space is a tensor product $V=V_{\sm}\otimes V_{\al}$, where $V_{\sm}\in\mathfrak{C}^{\sm}_{E}(G_n)$ is irreducible and $V_{\al}$ is an irreducible $E$-rational representation of the algebraic group $\Res_{F/\Q_p}(\mathbb{GL}_{n,F})$.
 The following proposition shows that being homologically integral is rather common. \begin{Pro}[Vignéras] Let $V$ be an irreducible, locally $\Q_p$-rational representation of $G_2$ on an $E$-vector space.
 Then $V$ is integral if and only if $V$ is homologically integral. \end{Pro} \begin{proof} The locally algebraic case is the content of Proposition 0.4 of \cite{Vi}.
 The locally $\Q_p$-rational case is proved in exactly the same way. \end{proof} \begin{Def} Suppose that $F=\Q_p$.
-An irreducible algebraic representation $V_{\al}$ has $p$-small weights if it fulfills the following two conditions: \begin{itemize} \item The reduction of one (and thus every) $R[\GL_n(\Z_p)]$-lattice of $V_{\al}$ is absolutely irreducible. \item We have $\left\langle \mu+\rho,\check{\beta}\right\rangle \leq p$ for every positive root $\beta$.
-Here $\mu$ denotes the highest weight of $V_{\al}$ and $\rho$ is half of the sum of all positive roots. \end{itemize} \end{Def} \begin{Thm}[Gro\ss e-Kl\"onne] Let $V$ be an irreducible, locally $\Q_p$-rational representation of $G_n$ on an $E$-vector space and assume further that \begin{itemize} \item $F=\Q_p$, \item $V_{\al}$ has $p$-small weights, \item $V_{\sm}$ is an irreducible, unramified principal series representation, \item the central character of $V$ takes values in $\Z_{p}^{\ast}$ and \item the (twisted) Hecke-eigenvalues of $V$ are integral. \end{itemize} Then $V$ is homologically integral. \end{Thm} \begin{proof} By the results in Section 3 of \cite{SK} our situation is just a special case of \cite{GK}, Theorem 1.1 (iii). \end{proof}
+An irreducible algebraic representation $V_{\al}$ is said to have $p$-small weights if it fulfills the following two conditions: \begin{itemize} \item The reduction $\bmod\ p$ of one (and thus every) $R[\GL_n(\Z_p)]$-lattice of $V_{\al}$ is absolutely irreducible. \item We have $\left\langle \mu+\rho,\check{\beta}\right\rangle \leq p$ for every positive root $\beta$.
+Here $\mu$ denotes the highest weight of $V_{\al}$ with respect to the Borel subgroup of upper triangular matrices and $\rho$ is half of the sum of all positive roots.
+Equivalently, if we write $\mu=(\mu_1,\ldots,\mu_n)$, the above condition translates into